 My advice, from one not-so-recent graduate to the newly inducted alumni- don’t worry about the “typical” and the “real.”
 If there is a will, there is a way as the cliche goes.
 I wanted to travel and explore new opportunities and the ways presented themselves to me.
 Don’t let a chance slip you by.

 My visa for Czechia is good through February and then….a new adventure (please stay tuned for Adventure #3 post).

-I wish you all the best in this new year and I hope you will be able to look back when the next class crosses the stage and know that you are unstoppable.
+I wish you all the best in this new year and have a great life after college and I hope you will be able to look back when the next class crosses the stage and know that you are unstoppable.